mikrono/tModLoaderWiki_kr_ko/Wall.md

 ### Main.wallLight
 If true, light flows in from the background, such as fences and glass.
 ### Main.wallLargeFrames
 If 1, the "Phlebas" pattern is used (Plating-type walls).
 If 2, the "Lazure" pattern is used.
-These both use the 4th layout orientation option.
+These both use the 4th `WallFrameNumber` option.
 ### Terraria.ID.WallID.Sets.BlendType
-Assign to a known WallID to blend with similar walls.
+Assign to a known `WallID` to blend with similar walls.

 # Animated
 As seen above, the texture for animated walls has several copies of the template.
 The wall will animate in accordance with the timing and pattern provided in the `ModWall.AnimateWall` hook.

 ## Example
 This example loops 7 frames of animation, switching frames every 10 frames.
+A cycling or more advanced pattern can be made with some effort.
 ```cs
 public override void AnimateWall(ref byte frame, ref byte frameCounter) {
 	frameCounter++;